Rowan Milnes

-He previously played for the Bradford Bulls in League 1 and the Championship, and has also spent time on loan from Hull KR at Bradford.
+He has previously played for Hull Kingston Rovers and Castleford Tigers in the Super League, and for Bradford Bulls in the Championship and League 1.
+He has spent time on loan or dual registration at Wakefield Trinity and Salford Red Devils in the Super League, and at Dewsbury Rams in the Championship.

 Background

 Milnes was born in Bradford, West Yorkshire, England.

 He is a product of the Bradford Bulls Academy system.
 He signed a professional contract with the Bulls prior to the 2018 season.